-The project has been delayed and as reported in the past, project responsibilities have been transferred to the New York City Economic Development Corporation (EDC) from the Department of Design & Construction.
+The project has been delayed and as reported in the past, project responsibilities had been transferred to the New York City Economic Development Corporation (EDC) from the Department of Design & Construction.
 With this transition, budget and planning changes took place.
 ABC No Rio reported that the City of New York has committed a total of \$9.3 million in capital funding for this project.

-During this quarter, the contractor performed test pit excavation and other site preparation work and all parties are hopeful that the construction of the ABC No Rio new flagship facility would commence in early 2020 with an anticipated four to six months schedule for Phase 1 (excavation and foundation work) which LMDC is funding.
+During this quarter, ABC No Rio's legal team continued to work with the neighboring property owners to finalized their respective property protection plans which is required by the City Department of Buildings before they can give approval for construction work to begin.
+All parties became hopeful that the construction of the ABC No Rio new flagship facility could commence in early spring 2020 with an anticipated four to six months schedule for Phase 1 (excavation and foundation work) that LMDC is funding.
+Unfortunately, with the New York

+State mandated pausing of construction related to the current Pandemic, the spring start date is now in jeopardy.
 The continued vitality of New York as a world center for the arts requires the continued viability of grass-roots arts institutions such as ABC No Rio.
-The proposed ABC No Rio new home will provide improved facilities and resources for cultural, community and educational uses, and ABC No Rio anticipates increased demand for such use.
-The new facility will allow ABC No Rio to help meet the need for cultural services in New York City, benefiting the artists, performers, writers and musicians with a place to create and present their work, and for audiences to enjoy it.
+The proposed new home for ABC No Rio will provide improved facilities and resources for cultural, community and educational uses, and ABC No Rio anticipates increased demand for such use.
+The new facility will allow ABC No Rio to help meet the need for cultural services in New York City, benefiting the artists, performers, writers and musicians with a place to create and present their work, and for diverse audiences to enjoy it.